 2. Matosinhos

-If you want to have a beach day near Porto, then you must visit Matosinhos, a port and fishing town 8km north of the city of Porto.
+If you want to have a beach day near Porto, then you must visit Matosinhos, a port and fishing town 8km northeast of the city of Porto.

 Enjoy a stroll on the seaside promenade or hang out at the largest sandy beach in the Porto District.
 Whatever you do, make sure to try the seafood in Matosinhos.